Contracting on the rise as economic and cost challenges persist

 Businesses in Malaysia switched tacks when hiring in 2025, relying more on contract hiring to bolster their ranks.

 “Contracting has emerged as a compelling route to secure talent.
-Squeezed by cost pressures and budget constraints, businesses appreciated the flexibility of scaling team sizes up or down through contract hiring,” says Monty Sujanani, Head of Contracting - South East Asia, at Robert Walters Malaysia.
+Squeezed by cost pressures and budget constraints, businesses appreciated the flexibility of scaling team sizes up or down through contract hiring,” says Gan Hua Choon, Country Manager, at Robert Walters Malaysia.

 Although businesses kept a tight hold on purse strings, digital transformation remained a priority.
 Considerable spending went, in particular, towards projects involving AI strategy and automation.